yasshrai/datingapp/README.md

 In the project directory, you can run:

-- `pnpm dev`: Runs the app in development mode.
+- `bun dev`: Runs the app in development mode.
-- `pnpm build`: Builds the app for production.
-- `pnpm start`: Starts a production server.
-- `pnpm lint`: Lints the code for errors and warnings.

 ## Deployment